theo overgaauw

 Theo Overgaauw is een hedendaagse kunstenaar wiens werk opgenomen is in nationale en internationale collecties.

-Tegenwoordig leeft en werkt Theo Overgaauw in Sellingen, Groningen.
+Tegenwoordig leeft en werkt Theo in Sellingen, Groningen.

 Publications

-2023 works published in Divide Magazine Issue 5
+2023 works published in Divide Art Magazine 5

 Theo Overgaauw is a contemporary artist whose works appear in private collections national and international.